-- "For the purpose of these reports, the number of criminal cases reported on this monthly reporting form should be based on the number of defendants named in an indictment or information (documents filed to bring charges against a person).
-That is: - 1.
-If a single indictment or information names more than one defendant, there is more than one case: as an example, if three defendants are named in one indictment, count this as three cases. - 2.
-If the same defendant is charged in more than one indictment or information, there is more than one case: as an example, if the same person is named in four separate indictments, count this as four cases. - 3.
-Finally, if an indictment or information contains more than one count (Article 21.24, Texas Code of Criminal Procedure), report this as one case and report the case under the category for the most serious offense alleged." - "Charge" means a case where an attorney was appointed to provide representation prior to the information or indictment being filed for an alleged crime.
-Charges are included as cases for counting purposes in this report. - "Child" means a child who has been named in a suit filed by the Texas Department of Family and Protective Services. - "Children Appeal" in a child protective services case means representation of a child or group of children during an appeal of an order in a suit filed by the Texas Department of Family and Protective Services.
+"For the purpose of these reports, the number of criminal cases reported on this monthly reporting form should be based on the number of defendants named in an indictment or information (documents filed to bring charges against a person).
+That is:

+1. If a single indictment or information names more than one defendant, there is more than one case: as an example, if three defendants are named in one indictment, count this as three cases.

+2. If the same defendant is charged in more than one indictment or information, there is more than one case: as an example, if the same person is named in four separate indictments, count this as four cases.

+3. Finally, if an indictment or information contains more than one count (Article 21.24, Texas Code of Criminal Procedure), report this as one case and report the case under the category for the most serious offense alleged."

+"Charge" means a case where an attorney was appointed to provide representation prior to the information or indictment being filed for an alleged crime.
+Charges are included as cases for counting purposes in this report.

+"Child" means a child who has been named in a suit filed by the Texas Department of Family and Protective Services.
+Expenditures and appointments should be reported in this category when representation of a child occurs, except when that representation is during the course of an appeal.
+"Children Appeal" in a child protective services case means representation of a child or group of children during an appeal of an order in a suit filed by the Texas Department of Family and Protective Services.